The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 For more information about Boot Camp, see the Apple Boot Camp Support page.

 Note: The preceding link was correct as of December 9, 2014.
 If you find the link is broken, provide feedback and a VMware employee will update the link.

 - Launch it directly.
 For more information, see Launching your Boot Camp partition in VMware Fusion (1014618).

 - Import it, which copies an existing Boot Camp partition into an independent virtual machine.
 This does not affect or remove the Boot Camp partition.
 For more information, see Importing a Boot Camp partition in VMware Fusion (1015088).

 - Virtual disk backup

-Suspend and resume save the contents of the RAM to disk; this works similarly to Windows Hibernate feature but is implemented differently and so the two are not inter-compatible.
+- Suspend and resume save the contents of the RAM to disk.
+This works similarly to the Windows Hibernate feature but the VMware implementation differs so the two are not compatible.

 - Mirrored folders redirect the Windows directories to the Mac directories.
 The Mac directories are not available in Boot Camp.

 - Snapshots capture the contents of the RAM and create a supplementary virtual disk, and AutoProtect is a feature derived from the multiple snapshot feature, which allows you to have more than one snapshot at a time.
 Snapshots and AutoProtect rely on a virtual parent disk, whereas Boot Camp uses a physical disk.
 As such, it is impossible to take a snapshot or use AutoProtect with a Boot Camp partition.

 To request a new product feature or to provide feedback on a VMware product, please visit the Request a Product Feature page.